-The party challenging the current assessment or classification of the subject property has the burden of proof in this administrative proceeding.
-State Board Rule 0600-1-.ll(1).
-To meet the burden of proof, the party must show that a preponderance of the evidence supports that change.
-Preponderance of the evidence means that considering all relevant evidence, a party's contention is more likely than not.
+The party challenging the current assessment or classification of the sub ect property has the burden of proof in this administrative proceeding.
+State Board ule 0 00-1-.ll(1).
+To meet the burden of proof, the party must show that a preponderance of the evidence supports that change. reponderance of the evidence means that considering all relevant evidence, a party s contention is more likely than not.